Jack Ritchie inquest: Gambling addict help 'woefully inadequate'

 He told the hearing that "evidence showed there were still significant gaps" in provision for gambling disorders and warnings about the dangers.

-Mr Ritchie's parents, Liz and Charles Ritchie, believe that failures on the part of UK authorities to address gambling issues contributed to their son's death.
+Mr Ritchie's parents believe that failures on the part of UK authorities to address gambling issues contributed to their son's death.

 Mr Urpeth praised the couple for their campaigning, saying they had "channelled their terrible loss into a tireless battle" for reform, and that he believed they had done all they could to help their son.